Hong Kong St. John Ambulance: Basic structure

 Youth Command is under the overall management of 2 Assistant Commissioner with four Chief Superintendents, who are looking after the four regions, namely Region H, Region K, Region NTE, Region NTW.

+Hong Kong St. John Ambulance Brigade Band

+Hong Kong St. John Ambulance Brigade Band was established in 1935 as an independent organisation.
+The Brigade Band was only met when the need to perform arises.
+During the 2015 restructuring of the Brigade, the Hong Kong St. John Ambulance Brigade Band was officially established on the 1st of May.
+50 officers and members of the Brigade join the band, the membership consisted of members from different regions who kept their original posts in the Brigade.

+The Brigade Band was mainly a pipe band and played traditional Scottish music.
+The bagpipes were the band's main instrument and were accompanied by drums.
+The Band slowly expanded into classical music and Chinese traditional music.
+The band performed in festivals, footdrill parades and inspections.

+In order to align with the restructuring of the Brigade framework, it was reorganized and incorporated into the Brigade Training School in 2018 from the Hong Kong Island Region.
+It was then reorganized and renamed as the Bagpipe Team and incorporated into the Support Region in 2020, until it was dissolved by Administrative Order on April 1 of the same year.

 Facilities locations

 The St. John Ambulance Headquarters is at 2 MacDonnell Road, Mid-Levels, Hong Kong Island, which has been reconstructed to accommodate a hotel to guarantee a financial income.

 The Hong Kong Island Command headquarters has since moved to 2 Tai Hang Road, Causeway Bay in a historical building built in 1935, overlooking the Central Library and Victoria Park.
 It is also an ambulance depot for the Brigade.

 The Kowloon Command headquarters is located next to Kowloon Hospital at 10 Princess Margaret Road, and to date has a footdrill ground and classrooms for lessons and activities.
-The Kowloon ambulance depot is not too far away on Princess Margaret Road, Homantin.
+The Kowloon ambulance depot is not too far away on Princess Margaret Road, Ho Man Tin.

 The New Territories' headquarters is located at 28 Tin Ping Road in Sheung Shui, mainly as an ambulance depot.
+It acts as the de-facto headquarter of the 24/7 professional ambulance service of the Brigade and where the call centre of the aforementioned service is located.